Continuous-mode multi-photon filtering: Introduction

-At present, to the best of our knowledge, there are no filtering results for arbitrary quantum systems driven by a light field in a continuous-mode multi-photon state.
-In view of the increasing importance of multi-photon states as briefly discussed above, the multi-photon filtering proposed in this paper may have significant applications in photonic quantum engineering.

-It turns out that the derivation of multi-photon filtering equations is very mathematical involved.
-Simply speaking if the input is a wavepacket containing $n$ photons, we need a hierarchy of $\frac{2^n (2^n+1)}{2}$ differential equations to determine the $n$-photon filter.
+In this paper, we study the problem of quantum filtering for arbitrary quantum systems driven by continuous-mode multi-photon states.
+Due to the multi-photon nature of the problem, it turns out that the derivation of multi-photon filters is very mathematically involved.
+For example, if the input is a wavepacket containing $n$ photons, we need a hierarchy of $\frac{2^n (2^n+1)}{2}$ differential equations to determine the $n$-photon filter.
 When $n=0$, namely the vacuum state case, a single differential equation is sufficient.
 When $n=1$, namely the single-photon state case, we need 3 coupled differential equations.
 When $n=2$, a system of 10 equations is required.
-Similarly, a hierarchy of 36 differential equations for the case of $3$-photon state, and so on.
-Therefore, to present the main idea clearly we investigate the 2-photon case in detail before proceed to the general $n$-photon case.
+Similarly, a hierarchy of 36 differential equations is required for the case of $3$-photon state, and so on.
+Therefore, to present the main ideas clearly, we investigate the 2-photon case in detail before proceeding to the general $n$-photon case.

-Filters for quantum systems driven by coherent states have been well studied and are an indispensable ingredient of measurement-based feedback control, \cite{wiseman:2010}.
-Single-photon states and multi-photons states turn out to be important resources of optical quantum networks?
-Therefore it is reasonable to anticipate that filters for systems driven by single- and multi-photon states will play an important role in optical quantum feedback networks.